ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/data.md

 To load configuration data , you will typically use the `cfg_paths` argument to pass one or more TOML formatted configuration files to create a {class}`~virtual_rainforest.core.config.Config` object.
-You can also use a string containing TOML formatted text to create a configuration object:
+You can also use a string containing TOML formatted text or a list of TOML strings to create a configuration
+object:

 ```{code-cell}
 data_toml = '''[[core.data.variable]]